-General Policy
+Breach Notification Policy

-Chapter: HIPAA Policy # 7-1-2 Section: HIPAA Privacy and Security Revision # 5
+Chapter: HIPAA Policy # 7-1-2

+Section: HIPAA Privacy and Security Revision # 6

-- a.
-An unauthorized individual has gained access to WMCMH's electronic information system. - b.
+- b.
 An authorized individual may have accessed protected health information for an improper purpose. - c.
 Information intended for an authorized individual was misdirected (i.e., e-mail or fax transmission, etc.). - d.
 A Business Associate has suffered a potential data breach. - e.
 WMCMH hears from individuals who are the subject of the WMCMH's protected health information that they have been the victims of identity theft or other identity fraud crime.